Sponsors now all over Lady Jay Dee’s hot step-daughter after dad invites them over

 They married in 2005 but split after 11 years, finalizing their divorce in February 2016.

 Lady Jay Dee was instrumental in Karen’s upbringing, playing the step-mother’s role until she was all grown up.
-Little is known about her biological mother.
+Little is known about Karen’s biological mother.

-Jay Dee and Gardener didn’t a child of their own during their marriage.
+Jay Dee and Gardener didn’t have a child of their own during their marriage.

-Karen launched her music career in March 2018 and has so fare released a number of singles.
+Karen launched her music career in March 2018 and has so for released a number of singles.